evancasey/bandit-http-server/README.md

 "epsilon": Must be a float between 0 and 1

-"temperature": Must be a float between 0 and 1
+"temperature": Must be a float between 0 and infinity

 "reward_type": Only "click" (will add more later)